commonsguy/cwac-merge/README.markdown

 extend `MergeAdapter` to override `isEnabled()`, so you can control which positions are and are not enabled.

+There is also `MergeSpinnerAdapter` for use with `Spinner` widgets.

 This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this GitHub repository.